jlumbroso/prog-exam-room-allocation/src/PE1.md

 You are an engineer at a startup company called Zoom, writing software for online video meetings.
 A feature commonly used in classroom settings is called *breakout rooms*.
 It allows teachers to divide a large class into smaller groups, each of which meets independently in different "rooms."

 **Greedy Algorithm.**
 Another engineer has already developed an algorithm to assign students to rooms in a "greedy" fashion, as follows.
 Suppose the room capacity is *N*.
-The greedy algorithm places the first *N* students in Room 1, and the next *N* students in Room 2, and so forth, until there are no students left.
+The greedy algorithm places the first *N* students in Room 0, and the next *N* students in Room 1, and so forth, until there are no students left.
+(Note that as engineers we are numbering the rooms starting with 0 &ndash; the convention we use throughout this exam &ndash; but naturally the Zoom interface will translate those numbers to start with 1.)
 Unfortunately there are some drawbacks to this algorithm, and your manager has asked you to provide some alternatives.
 But first you need to write some helper functions to support this algorithm.

 ## Getting Started